WillLynch/query-by-lick/README.md

 ### TODO

 * output csv files somewhere other than root directory
-* display results of query in GUI
+* display results of query in GUI (in progress)
+* alter regex to allow fuzzy searching
+* implement edit distance index to rank results